A Safer Way

 • If they rely on asymmetric encryption, then they have the same MITM issue as Signal and WhatsApp.

-If they rely on symmetric encryption, then the password manager stores a first part of cryptographic data on the server and a second part in a shared code or web link.
+If they rely on symmetric encryption, then the password manager stores the first part of cryptographic data on the server and the second part in a shared code or web link.
 However, the assumption is that no thief can collect these two parts, neither immediately nor at any future time.
-But this cannot be guarranteed because no one can guarrantee the deletion of data.
+This cannot be guarranteed because no one can guarrantee the deletion of data.

 Learn more